-BAC or blood alcohol content is the amount of alcohol present in 100 milliliters of blood.
-In the U.S. the legal BAC is 0.08, meaning there are 80 milligrams (0.08 grams) of alcohol in 100 milliliters of blood.
+BAC, or blood alcohol content, is the amount of alcohol present in 100 milliliters of blood.
+In the U.S., the legal BAC is 0.08, meaning there are 80 milligrams (0.08 grams) of alcohol in 100 milliliters of blood.
 At this level, a person is considered “legally intoxicated,” and above this level, they’re considered “very impaired.”
-However, if you’re stopped under the suspicion of DUI and submit to a breath test, and you blow below a 0.08, that doesn’t necessarily mean you’re off the hook.
+However, if you’re stopped under suspicion of DUI and submit to a breath test—and you blow below a 0.08—that doesn’t necessarily mean you’re off the hook.
+Even if a breathalyzer test shows a BAC below the legal threshold, you can still face DUI charges based on other factors, such as officer discretion and signs of impairment.
+The legal blood alcohol limit is set at 0.08, but individuals can still face DUI charges if their driving ability is deemed impaired, regardless of their blood alcohol content.

 Alcohol Crash Fatalities are Declining Around the Country